alanbjordan/StudentSuccessPredictor/README.md

 ## **Overview**

-This project demonstrates how machine learning can predicting early **student success** in an online education program.
+This project demonstrates how machine learning can assist in predicting early **student success** in an online education program.
 The goal is to use onboarding assessment and early participation data from the first 30 days to identify which students are likely to succeed — and which ones may need early intervention.

 ---